Cracked, Broken, Chipped Tooth Repair London - Treatment From £220

 chipped, broken or cracked tooth can be distressing and potentially painful.
 Thankfully, modern dental technology provides patients a number of treatment options to fix chipped, broken or cracked teeth.
 Treatment for a chipped or broken tooth depends on how severe the damage is.
 If only a small or minor piece of enamel has broken off, the tooth can be repaired by a simple visit to the dentist.
 However, a badly damaged or broken tooth could require a more lengthy procedure.
 We have listed below some of the ways our dentist could repair a chipped or broken tooth.

-Dental Filling or Tooth Bonding
+Dental Filling Or Tooth Bonding

 Tooth or Composite bonding is a quick, non-invasive way to repair cosmetic dental issues with the teeth.
 If you have broken or chipped off just a small portion of the tooth, the dentist may be able to repair the damage with a composite filling.
 If the damage is to your front tooth, or the damage can be seen when you smile, the dentist could potentially use a procedure called dental tooth bonding to fix the damage.
 Tooth bonding uses a tooth coloured composite material or resin to correct minor chips, cracks and gaps in the tooth.
 Treatment can often be completed in a single appointment at the dentist.